-When We Walk to Premiere in NYC at Human Rights Watch Film Festival on June 14/18
+Watch When We Walk with Human Rights Watch Film Club on Jan.
+25, 2020

 When We Walk is DaSilva’s sequel to his masterpiece, When I Walk, which detailed his multiple sclerosis diagnosis, with his wife, Alice, by his side.
 This documentary premiered at the 2013 Sundance Film Festival and won Best Canadian Feature at the Hot Docs in 2013 and an Emmy Award in 2015.

 DaSilva is a skilled documentarian, exposing his vulnerabilities about his disability, his marriage and his quest for care through Medicaid.
 DaSilva’s wife, who has become exhausted from caregiving, moves with their son 2,000 miles away to Austin, Texas.
 About half of all relationships in which one person has a disability ends in divorce, DaSilva notes in When We Walk.

 Texas has one of the worst Medicaid systems within the United States.
 Ultimately, DaSilva is forced to choose between living close to his son in Texas but losing his independence and ability to create films, or remaining in New York City where he has access to a large network of services and independence but away from his son.
 This spurs DaSilva to uncover the large-scale cracks within the Medicaid system throughout the entire country.